Learning Multi-Pattern Normalities in the Frequency Domain for Efficient Time Series Anomaly Detection: Experiment

 \subsection{Ablation Study}

 We conducted experiments to assess the effectiveness of individual modules within MACE by removing them individually.
 When the context-aware Discrete Fourier Transform (DFT) and Inverse DFT (IDFT) modules were removed, they were replaced with conventional DFT and IDFT.
+When making ablation experiments for other modules, we compare the completed MACE with the one that has removed them.
 The results are displayed in Table \ref{Tab:abl}, where "Dualistic Convolution (F)" and "Dualistic Convolution (T)" correspond to dualistic convolution in the frequency and time domains, respectively.
 As depicted in Table \ref{Tab:abl}, the complete MACE model exhibits considerable superiority over its variants.
 It is worth noting that when context-aware DFT and IDFT are substituted with vanilla counterparts, MACE's performance takes a sharp nosedive.
 The computational and memory overhead of vanilla DFT and IDFT increases because they introduce more Fourier bases, yet the performance deteriorates.
 This observation aligns with our earlier theoretical analysis.
 Moreover, this experiment underscores the effectiveness of the diverse normal pattern adaptability facilitated by the pattern extraction mechanism.
 This module significantly enhances performance on SMD, characterized by diverse normal patterns, while showing marginal improvement on J-D2, where the normal patterns are similar.
 Similarly, the frequency characterization module makes a substantial contribution on SMD but is of limited use on J-D2, given its multi-pattern extraction nature.
 In summary, the module-by-module evaluation reaffirms the crucial role played by various components in MACE and their impact on anomaly detection performance across different datasets.